StreamElements/docs/src/content/docs/chatbot/modules/roulette.md

 !roulette <points>
 ```

 The module then randomly determines the outcome of the roulette spin.
-If the user wins, they receive a payout based on their wager.
-If they lose, they forfeit the points they wagered.
+The payout is even money: a winner gains exactly the amount they wagered, and a loser forfeits it.
+The chance of winning is set by the streamer with the win-chance slider (see [Configuration](#configuration)).

 ## Examples